mtumilowicz/groovy-trait/README.md

 * if we have a class implementing a trait, implementations are woven directly into the class (there is no base class)
-* if some trait defines a method with the same signature as a method in another trait last declared trait in the implements clause wins
-* you can explicitly choose which method to call using the Trait.super.foo syntax
+* if some trait defines a method with the same signature as a method in another trait - last declared trait in the implements clause wins, but you can also explicitly choose which method to call using the `Trait.super.foo` syntax
     ```
     class C implements A,B {
         String exec() { A.super.exec() }